 I spend time with family, my girlfriend and my little puppy!
 I recently started learning the guitar so that’s where you’ll find me hibernating in my room!

 Without giving any spoilers, what can people expect from the new series?

-The new series is really really brilliant and that’s not even being biased!
-There’s new faces, old faces returning, laughs, tears and more!
+The new series is really, really brilliant and that’s not even being biased!
+There are new faces, old faces returning, laughs, tears and more!